Noldorin/BallsAndHoops/README.md

 and then moved 1m such that it was 7m away from both A and B, it's "CurrentHoop" would remain A.

-Similarly when building the BallLists for each Hoop, if a Ball is
+Similarly, when building the BallLists for each Hoop, if a Ball is
-placed equidistanct from two Hoops, it will be added to whichever Hoop comes first in the vector<Hoops> list for the map
+placed equidistant from two Hoops, it will be added to whichever Hoop comes first in the vector<Hoops> list for the map

 NOTE 2: